 Thus our portfolio depends a lot on what we expect to happen over the next 6 odd months.
 The recessionary portfolio is only relevant or valid for the upcoming volatile time.
 Once we see through it, this will need to be re-vamped.

-- I plan to re-allocate on the basis of this conservative portfolio of 39% Debt, 26% Gold and the remaining 30% in Equity.
+- I plan to re-allocate based on this conservative portfolio of 39% Debt, 26% Gold and the remaining 30% in Equity.
 I expect things to remain the same or get more severe thereby the allocation.

 - In case, the understanding is that a bottom has been made and things can only go up, the ideal portfolio is one the involving 65% to Index mutual fund and the other 35 % is allocated equally among the 7 other folios.